Image via Pixabay

 This all happened in July – September 2014, by May 2015 he had met his current girlfriend and I was beginning my adventure with Bakji.
 Our time of readjustment fromm parting ways to beginning lives with others was less than a year, but the effects of that upset will last a lifetime.

 I am beyond thankful that he found his way back to being a friend to me because I cannot imagine my life without him in it.
 He drives me nuts and I often breathe a sigh of relief that his foibles are now someone else’s issue and not mine, but he holds such a special place in my heart that not knowing him is unimaginable.
-I was 19 when we got together and we married at 22, I wouldn’t get married again, but I do not for one-minute regret making that commitment to him, even if it didn’t work out as we’d hope.
+I was 19 when we got together and we married at 22, I wouldn’t get married again, but I do not for one minute regret making that commitment to him, even if it didn’t work out as we’d hoped.

 I’ve explained this story to people in real life, and I’ve had more than one person ask in response ‘it sounds like you are still in love with him.
 Are you sure you don’t want him back?’ and it sometimes makes me a bit sad that we live in a world where love either exists romantically or it doesn’t.
 I think that is why I embraced non-monogamy, not that it solves everything, but it certainly gave me a lot more language to explain the nuance of my feelings and it found me people who understood the depth of feelings I still have for a man despite the fact our connection has changed.